 In March 2003, the Company purchased an additional 22.7% interest in Piedmont from The Coca-Cola Company for \$53.5 million, increasing its ownership interest in Piedmont to 77.3%.
 The Company provides a portion of the soft drink products for Piedmont at cost and receives a fee for managing the operations of Piedmont pursuant to a management agreement.
 The Company sold product at cost to Piedmont during 2004, 2003 and 2002 totaling \$77.2 million, \$67.6 million and \$55.4 million, respectively.
 The Company received \$20.8 million, \$17.6 million and \$17.9 million for management services pursuant to its management agreement with Piedmont for 2004, 2003 and 2002, respectively.
 The Company provides financing for Piedmont at the Company's average cost of funds plus 0.50%.
 As of January 2, 2005, the Company had loaned \$124.2 million to Piedmont.
 All amounts outstanding under this loan will become due and payable on December 31, 2005.
 The Company plans to provide for Piedmont's future financing requirements under comparable terms.
 The Company also subleases various fleet and vending equipment to Piedmont at cost.
-These sublease rentals amounted to \$8.7 million, \$8.4 million and \$8.7 million in 2004, 2003 and 2002, respectively.
-In addition, Piedmont subleases various fleet and vending equipment to Piedmont subleases various fleet and vending equipment to he Company accounts and transactions between the Company and Piedmont have been eliminated.
+These sublease rentals amounted to \$8.7 million, \$8.4 million and \$8.7 million in 2004, 2003 and 2002, 2003 and 2002, respectively.
+In addition, Piedmont subleases various fleet and vending equipment to the Company at cost.
+These sublease rentals amounted to \$2.2 million and \$8.7 million and \$8.7 million in 2004, 2003 and 2002, respectively.
+In addition, Piedmont subleases various fleet and vending equipment to the Company at cost.
+These sublease rentals amounted to \$2.2 million and Piedmont have been eliminated.